North Cascade Hiking Adventure

 - Cancellation 45 to 21 days before departure — registration deposit is non-refundable

-Trip cancellation insurance is advisable; it protects all registration deposits and payments for both air and land cost.
+Trip cancellation insurance is advisable; it protects all registration deposits and payments for air and land costs.

 Meals & water

 Lunches: Take your own trail snack.
-You can purchase it in advance and keep in a fridge available for guests in the living room public area.
-In addition, we would suggest taking your own dry snacks from home such as trail mix, energy bars, chocolate etc.
+You can purchase it in advance and keep it in a fridge available for guests in the public living room area.
+In addition, we would suggest taking your own dry snacks from home, such as trail mix, energy bars, chocolate, etc.

-If itinerary and time allows, we stop by for lunch at the local cafeterias or breweries as well.
+If itinerary and time allow, we also stop by for lunch at the local cafeterias or breweries.

-Dinners: Available at the restaurant of the lodge and eateries nearby in the village.
+Dinners: Available at the lodge restaurant and nearby eateries in the village.
 We will take care of advanced reservations for the group.

-Wifi and cellphone reception: Cellphone reception is very limited or non-existent in the national parks.
-Wi-fi will be available in the public areas of the lodge
+Wifi and cellphone reception: Cellphone reception is limited or non-existent in national parks.
+Wi-fi will be available in the public areas of the hotel.

 What to pack